-Value Securities Risk.
+Value Strategy Risk.
 Value securities are those issued by companies that may be perceived as undervalued.
 Value securities may fail to appreciate for long periods of time and may never realize their full potential value.
-Value securities have generally performed better than non-value securities during periods of economic recovery (although there is no assurance that they will continue to do so).
-Value securities may go in and out of favor over time.
+The Index Provider may be unsuccessful in applying a factor that emphasizes undervalued securities.
+Although the value style of investing has generally outperformed non-value investing styles during periods of economic recovery, there may be periods when the value style of investing is out of favor, thus causing the Fund's performance to suffer.